Karine Georgian cellist

 Beginnings

-Born into a family of musicians in Moscow, Karine Georgian is today one of the outstanding exponents of the golden generation of Russian string playing.
-She began her cello studies at the age of five under her father, a well-known cellist and teacher, later studying seven years with Rostropovich at the Moscow Conservatoire.
-After taking the First Prize and Gold Medal at the Third Tchaikovsky International Competition, she launched an international career that has spanned all the countries of the former Soviet Union, Eastern and Western Europe, the Far East and the United States, debuting in Carnegie Hall with her compatriot Aram Khachaturian conducting his Cello Concerto, and the US premiere with the Chicago Symphony of the same composer’s Cello Rhapsody, also under the composer’s baton — their subsequent recording back in the Soviet Union with the USSR State Symphony Orchestra is no longer in the catalogue but can be heard on Youtube (there are three files).
+Born into a family of prominent Moscow musicians, the daughter of the Armenian cellist Armen Georgian and the Russian soprano Galina Sakharova, Karine Georgian began studying the cello at the age of five with her father and in due course joined his class at the Gnessin School.
+Later she went on to spend seven years in Rostropovich’s legendary class at the Moscow Conservatoire.
+After taking the First Prize and Gold Medal at the Third Tchaikovsky International Competition, her international career spanned all the countries of the former Soviet Union, Eastern and Western Europe, the Far East and the United States, debuting in Carnegie Hall under the baton of her compatriot Aram Khachaturian in his Cello Concerto, and giving the US premiere of the same composer’s Cello Rhapsody with the Chicago Symphony, also conducted by the composer.

 The International Artist

-Today Karine Georgian continues to bring her wealth of experience performing around the world to the concert platform, having appeared with many of the leading orchestras and conductors of our time.
-Her repertoire encompasses more than forty concertos and a huge range of instrumental and chamber music.
-She has been associated with leading composers of our day, several of whom have written works for her.
-These include Alfred Schnittke (Hymn No. 4), Tigran Mansurian (Cello Concerto No. 2), Alexander Goehr (Sonata for cello and piano, op 45), Dmitri Smirnov (Cello Concerto, premiered with the BBC Philharmonic in 1996), Howard Skempton, and Elena Firsova (Chamber Concerto No. 5).
-Karine Georgian gave the US premiere (1989) of Schnittke’s First Cello Concerto in Carnegie Hall with the American Symphony Orchestra, and the Australian premiere (1994) of Britten’s Cello Symphony with the Sydney Symphony Orchestra.
+Karine Georgian’s repertoire encompasses more than forty concertos and a huge range of instrumental and chamber music.
+In addition to the core repertoire of Russian and European Romantic masterworks, her sympathies extend from the eighteenth century to the present day.
+More than thirty years after she first began serious study of Bach’s solo cello suites she committed them to CD (Somm Recordings, 2010), while throughout her performing career she has been associated with leading composers of our day, several of whom wrote works for her.
+They include Alfred Schnittke (Hymn No. 4), Tigran Mansurian (Cello Concerto No. 2, Capriccio for cello solo), Alexander Goehr (Sonata for cello and piano, op 45), Sofia Gubaidulina, Krzysztof Penderecki, Dmitri Smirnov (Cello Concerto, premiered with the BBC Philharmonic in 1996), Howard Skempton, and Elena Firsova (Chamber Concerto No. 5).
+Karine Georgian gave the US premiere (1989) of Schnittke’s Cello Concerto No. 1 in Carnegie Hall with the American Symphony Orchestra, and in 1994 the Australian premiere of Britten’s Cello Symphony in the Concert Hall of the Sydney Opera House with the Sydney Symphony Orchestra.

 The Teacher